 Please know that the Central Queens Y will always take great pride in our Jewish heritage, while also welcoming all members of our diverse community.
 We continue to support Jewish programming through many of our departments, from the Early Childhood Center to the Senior Department to our Cultural Arts and Jewish Heritage Department, with the hope that it enriches the lives of all our patrons.

-For our Winter 2017 Cultural Arts and Jewish Heritage Speaker Series, please click here.
+For our Spring 2017 Cultural Arts and Jewish Heritage Speaker Series, please click here.

 |Central Queens Y